DavidKe410/AI-aircraft-damage-assessment/readmeV2.md

-Starting the Orin development with Jetpack 5.1.2:
+Starting the Orin development with Jetpack 5.1.2.
+Arducam doesn't with JP 5.1.3 and Realsense is very annoying with JP6 due to kernal + HID issues:
 1. Installed a new NVMe drive
 2. Used Nvidia's sdkmanager on another Ubuntu amd64 computer to flash and install runtime/sdk components to the Orin.
 (Jetpack 5.1.2 w/ all runtime and sdk components installed)
 - This video basically walks through it: https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t=90s